You are encouraged to reach out to the Prayer Ministry Team to support & join you in prayer.

 - They pray immediately & confidentially, with the requestor, for specific requests.

 How does Corporate Prayer work?

-- Prayer requests may be made by anyone participating in a PCC corporate gathering or event.
-To offer praise or request for a specific need, approach or respond to a prayer team member at the altar, front of sanctuary, or wherever they may be located on the PCC campus.
+- Prayer requests may be made by anyone attending a PCC corporate gathering.
+To make the request, approach a prayer team member at the altar, at front of the sanctuary, or wherever a team member is located.

 - Prayer requests will be attended to immediately.

 - Specific & concise statements of prayer need, update, or praise can be made verbally to the team member on duty.

 - Request may be for self or an immediate family member.
 If not, team member on duty will ask if requester has permission from the relevant individual to share this request.